Philosophical Theology

 Closing:

-In both the marital analogy and the theological debate, non-closure can protect an agent from blame for true side effects, but not from responsibility for all consequences of a chosen path, especially when those consequences flow from mechanisms the agent has deliberately employed.
+In both the marital analogy and the theological debate, non-closure can protect an agent from blame of intent for true side effects, but not from responsibility for all consequences of a chosen path, especially when those consequences flow from mechanisms the agent has deliberately employed.
 The key difference lies in moral sufficiency.
 The husband’s pursuit of a promotion through unintended neglect hardly justifies the destruction of his marriage, whereas God’s wise and holy purposes, displaying the full spectrum of His justice, mercy, and glory, provide a morally sufficient reason for determining the details of a world in which redemption shines most brightly against the backdrop of real evil that humans desire.